Reddit Keyword Alerts: 5 Ways to Get Them in 2026 (Free & Paid)

 Do these tools monitor comments or just posts?

 It varies, and it matters — many buying conversations happen in comments under someone else's post.
-F5Bot, Syften, and Prowlo cover both; RSS pipelines cover posts easily and comments only per-subreddit; Google Alerts effectively covers neither in time to act.
+Prowlo, F5Bot, and Syften cover both; RSS pipelines cover posts easily and comments only per-subreddit; Google Alerts effectively covers neither in time to act.

 E